 Once your finances are all sorted and you have your AIP, you can start looking for your new home!

-Keep in mind what you can afford at all times.
-It's a waste of time (and far too tempting) to look around properties outside your budget.
+Keep in mind what you can afford.
+It's a waste of time (and can be disheartening) to look around properties outside your budget.

 Use a property search site like Zoopla or Rightmove to find areas where you could afford to buy a house or flat.

 Off the back of that, create a short list of areas where you'd be happy to live.
 Do lots of research.
 Do you want to live in a quiet area?
-A buzzing one?
-Somewhere with lots of vegan cafes?
-Somewhere close to a train station?
+A buzzing metropolis?
+Somewhere with lots of trendy vegan cafes?
+Do you need to be close to a train station?
+Or are good schools critical?
 Now is the time to decide what you really want!